bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 **DO NOT contact me for support, bugs, etc...**

-This is my *personal* and highly customized Pi-Star dashboard, and related binaries, forked from F1RMB, which was forked from Andy, MW0MWZ's original code.
+This is my *personal* and highly customized Pi-Star dashboard, and related binaries.
 I offer ZERO support.
 This is here for your hacking and enjoyment, and you're fully on your own. *Use at your own risk*, and DO NOT ask me for support.
 Nor should you file/report any bugs etc. on any official Pi-Star medium...this is not Andy's code!!!

 If you ask me to support, **I will ignore you.**